TrainWeb.org Facebook Page

 Map: PG 7 H 6 Topographic Maps

-At Greenbelt the trains compete not only with the cars of DC area commuters but also with each other.
+At Greenbelt, the trains compete not only with the cars of DC area commuters but also with each other.
 Still, that doesn't mean the signage is easy to understand.

 The brown sign is DC Metro standard, but in this case it describes "Commuter Rail" which locals call the "MARC train".
 It also lists East Bound and West Bound, which infrequent riders are unlikely to understand, not to mention the preferred spelling is Eastbound and Westbound.
-Omitted is a sign to direct people to DC Metro's Green line.
+Omitted is a sign to direct people to Metro's Green Line.

 The blue sign is more understandable: it mentions MARC and indicates which way to walk to reach the platform to Washington, DC.
 It does not, however, indicate how one can reach the platform for Baltimore-bound MARC trains.